Angular-cz/courseware/Readme.md

 Development server will run on http://localhost:8080, adds livereload server to the index.html, and reload browser when some of todo.jade or courseware-intro.jade is changed.

-### Example repository
+### Examples repository as a full documentation

-Do not forget to check the example repository where you can see typical javascript course structure.
+Definitely check the example repository where you can see typical javascript course structure.
+It will help you to understand how to use CouseWare in your course.
+It contains not only DEMO course but also style galery and documentation. https://github.com/Angular-cz/courseware-examples

 CourseWare is there integrated as package dependency and index.html is build when host package installed.